microsoft/FactoryOrchestrator/README.md

 * **IpcServiceFramework**

     FactoryOrchestrator forks the source of [IpcServiceFramework](https://github.com/jacqueskang/IpcServiceFramework).
-At this time, we are actively working on integrating our version of IpcServiceFramework with the [official IpcServiceFramework repo](https://github.com/jacqueskang/IpcServiceFramework), removing the need for this fork.
+The fork is equivalent the latest IpcServiceFramework source as of December 2020, with only a project file change to set DisableDynamicCodeGeneration to true so it can be used in .NET Native applications.

 * **Pe-Utility**

     FactoryOrchestrator minimally forks a portion of the source of [Pe-Utility](https://github.com/AndresTraks/pe-utility), to build it as a .NET Standard library and reduce the code complexity for FactoryOrchestrator's use case.

 **Factory Orchestrator ```src``` directory structure:**